CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 8: Store Remote State.md

 ## Summary

-In this module, you learnt to:
+In this module, you learned how to:

    - run Terraform in a remote environment.
    - migrate your local terraform state file to Terraform cloud.